Idit Buch

-Idit Buch is a computational biologist who is the Vice President of Computational Biology at Emendo.
+Idit Buch (Hebrew: עידית בוך) is a computational biologist who is the Vice President of Computational Biology at EmendoBio.

 Education

-Buch has a Ph.D.
+Buch earned her Ph.D.
 In computer biology from Tel Aviv University (TAU) in 2011.
 Her advisors were Ruth Nussinov and Haim J. Wolfson.
 Her thesis was entitled In Silico Design, Construction & Validation of Protein Nanostructures.
-She also has a has a M. Sc. and MA in computer Science also from TAU.
+She also has a M.Sc. in Computer Science and B.A. in Computer Science and is a pianist trained at the Academy of Music all from TAU.

+Career

+At EmendoBio, Buch is responsible for the computational group that she established there that is developing new projects as well as the algorithms and pipelines to help the company meet its computational biology needs.
+To do so, she build infrastructure with significant scalability.